hughwilson44/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hugh Wilson works on developing new tools for single-molecule biophysics with [Quan Wang](https://wanglabprinceton.weebly.com/) at Princeton University.
+#Hugh Wilson works on developing new tools for single-molecule biophysics with [Quan Wang](https://wanglabprinceton.weebly.com/) at Princeton University.
+Hi, I'm Hugh.
+I'm currently working on my **Ph.D. in single-molecule biophysics** at the [Lewis-Sigler Institute for Integrative Genomics](https://lsi.princeton.edu/) at Princeton University.
+I'm advised by [Quan Wang](https://wanglabprinceton.weebly.com/).

+My research has focused on developing new tools and algorithms to extract dynamic structural information from individual biomolecules and complexes in solution.
+I've also applied these tools to study problems in molecular biophysics.